GNavneethGithub/Predicting-Future-Sales/Docs/ReadMe.md

-This document provides an overview of my methodology and technical details regarding Kaggle's Predict Future Sales competition.
+This document provides an overview of my methodology and technical details regarding Kaggle's Predict Future Sales project.

 # Objective
 The objective of this project is to forecast future sales #DataScience, tackling the challenging time-series dataset comprised of daily sales data.